6th January 2024

 For this example, I’m extra lazy, so I threw down a new layer with a radial gradient like so:

-And then applied it above the other (texture) clipping mask as another clipping mask, set it to Linear Dodge (Add), and got this:
+And then applied it above the other (texture) clipping mask as another clipping mask, set it to Linear Dodge (Add)

 The example here is being used to lighten the ‘R’ and drawn attention to it.
 Doesn’t make much difference without background art and a visual hierarchy, but you get the idea.